 Ethical approval was obtained from the Ebonyi State Ministry of Health Ethics Review Committee with assigned number EBSHREC 2025/011.
 Informed consent was secured from adult participants, and assent was obtained from minors with parental consent.
 Participation was voluntary, and confidentiality was strictly maintained by anonymizing data and restricting access to authorized personnel only.
 Clinical trial number not applicable as the research is not based on clinical trial.

 References

+There are a missing refernces from 21-34 , the manuscript contains 34 rrefernce , while the written references are only 20??where is the remainings??

 1. Arbyn, M., Weiderpass, E., Bruni, L., de Sanjosé, S., Saraiya, M., Ferlay, J., & Bray, F. (2020).
 Estimates of incidence and mortality of cervical cancer in 2018: A worldwide analysis.
 The Lancet Global Health, 8(2), e191–e203. https://doi.org/10.1016/S2214-109X(19)30482-6 .